anupj/cta-study-material/design-quick-reference.md

-# Design Limits Quick Reference
+# Design Quick Reference
-This table summarises the fundamental design limits that an architect should keep in mind when designing a solution on the Salesforce platform.
+This table summarises the fundamental design limits and benchmarks that an architect should keep in mind when designing a solution on the Salesforce platform.

+## Design Limits
 | What                                           |         Limit           |           Per    |
 | ---------------------------------------------- | ----------------------: | ---------------: |
 | Customer Community Users                       | 10,000,000              | Org              |